mozilla/firefox-app-validator-central/README.md

     var validator = require('firefox-app-validator-central');

-    validator('/path/to/manifest.webapp', false, function (err, results) {
+    validator('/path/to/manifest.webapp', { url: false, packaged: false }, function (err, results) {
       console.log(results);
     });

-    // First argument is a path to the manifest file, second argument is whether or not this is a packaged app
+    // First argument is a path to the manifest file, second argument is where you can override node's URL module and/or set a packaged app

 ## License